 - PRA plays a central role in the identification of LBEs, quantification of their frequency and consequences, and evaluation of their risk significance. - LBEs consist of anticipated operational occurrences (AOOs), design basis events (DBEs), beyond design basis events (BDBEs), and design basis accidents (DBAs).
-AOOs, DBEs, and BDBEs are composed of event sequence families identified and evaluated in the PRA. - DBAs are defined using a set of deterministic rules that include the identification of Required Safety Functions that are needed to keep DBEs and high consequence BDBEs inside a Frequency-Consequence (F-C) Target.
-DBAs are derived from DBEs but rely upon only Safety-Related SSCs for performance of the Required Safety Functions, and the DBAs are evaluated deterministically with consequences compared against the same dose limits applied to LWR DBAs.

-- The remaining LBEs (AOOs, DBEs, and BDBEs) are evaluated realistically as part of the PRA. - A systematic process is used to ensure that plant capabilities and programs are sufficient to enable SSCs and associated human actions to perform safety-significant functions that provide adequate DID. - Light water reactor general design criteria from 10 CFR 50 Appendix A, including the single failure criterion, are not imposed on the design.
-Reliability and capability targets are used in lieu of the single failure criterion to ensure that SSCs and supporting human actions provide reasonable assurance of adequate protection of public safety.
-Therefore, redundancy and diversity are not required, but they may be used by the designer to meet the performance targets.
+AOOs, DBEs, and BDBEs are composed of event sequence families identified and evaluated in the PRA. - DBAs are defined using a set of deterministic rules that include the identification of Required Safety Functions.
+DBAs are derived from DBEs but rely upon only Safety-Related SSCs for performance of the Required Safety Functions, and the DBAs are evaluated conservatively with consequences compared against the same dose criteria applied to LWR DBAs. - The remaining LBEs (AOOs, DBEs, and BDBEs) are evaluated as part of the PRA, using realistic assumptions and inputs consistent with the Non-LWR PRA Standard. - A systematic process is used to ensure that plant capabilities and programs are sufficient to enable SSCs and associated human actions to perform safety-significant functions that provide adequate DID. - Light water reactor general design criteria from 10 CFR 50 Appendix A, including the single failure criterion, are not imposed on the design.
+Reliability and capability targets and defense-in-depth are used in lieu of the single failure criterion to ensure that SSCs and supporting human actions provide reasonable assurance of adequate protection of public safety.
+Therefore, redundancy and diversity are not required in the traditional sense, but they may be used by the designer to meet the performance targets.

-NEI 18-04 addresses how to establish an LMP-based safety case for an advanced non-LWR.
+NEI 18-04 addresses how to establish an LMP-based safety case for an advanced reactor.
 That safety case becomes part of the licensing basis of the reactor when NRC issues a 10 CFR Part 50 or Part 52 operating license for the reactor (or certifies the design under Part 52).
-Nothing in the guidance described in this white paper affects the substance of that initial LMPbased safety case.
-This guidance applies only to activities that take place subsequent to initial licensing which may involve changes that impact the safety case.
+Nothing in the guidance described in this white paper affects the substance of that initial LMP-based safety case.
+This guidance applies only to activities that take place subsequent to initial licensing which may involve changes that impact the licensing basis.